Glossary of Formal Languages and Compilation

 Pumping lemma

-A proof tool in language theory that demonstrates a language is not context-free.
+A proof tool in language theory used to show that a language is not context-free.

 → See B6